Social Acceptance

 The problem with the “Socialism” label is that it’s just that: a label.
 Without delving into the meaning, it is nothing but a word to distract us from a discussion that America needs to have.

-The literal definition of socialism is a set of social and economic measures, policies and systems characterized by social ownership and democratic means of production.
+Delving into the meaning, the definition of socialism is a set of social and economic measures, policies and systems characterized by social ownership and democratic means of production.
 “Social ownership” may be public, cooperative and citizen ownership of equity.
 In a representative Democracy, such as ours, equity can be interpreted as a fair distribution of resources in the best interests of the people, or the Common Good.

 So, what does socialism mean, exactly, in the context that Bernie Sanders and many Democrats are supporting?
 It’s important to understand because that label is going to be hung out to dry throughout this entire election season, and Sanders is going to either rise or fall because of it.